The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational programs.

 Four EIT Bachelors programs are now accredited under the “Sydney Accord”.

-The Bachelor of Science (Civil and Structural Engineering), Bachelor of Science (Electrical Engineering), Bachelor of Science (Industrial Automation Engineering) - Control & Instrumentation and Bachelor of Science (Mechanical Engineering) qualifications are provisionally recognized by Engineers Australia and (through the Sydney Accord) by leading professional associations and societies in Australia, Canada, Chinese Taipei, Hong Kong China, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.
+The Bachelor of Science (Civil and Structural Engineering), Bachelor of Science (Electrical Engineering), Bachelor of Science (Industrial Automation Engineering) and Bachelor of Science (Mechanical Engineering) qualifications are provisionally recognized by Engineers Australia and (through the Sydney Accord) by leading professional associations and societies in Australia, Canada, Chinese Taipei, Hong Kong China, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.

-The Sydney Accord is an agreement for the international recognition of Engineering Technician qualifications.
+The Sydney Accord is an agreement for the international recognition of Engineering Technologist qualifications.
 Signatories that have full rights of participation in the Accord are listed here:

 Australia - Engineers Australia (EA) (2001)